Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

   - Publish the practical assignment sheet on the course web site

 - Live Coding Session through YouTube Live:
-  - Interactively review select answers to the weekly technical quiz
+  - Interactively review select answers to the weekly technical assessment
   - Briefly review the technical question, topics, and ideas for the week
   - Conduct a Live Coding session to implement key parts of the practical assignment